-Before we get started, you will need to login to your teacher account at www.edplace.com/teacher.
+Before we get started, you will need to login to your educator account at www.edplace.com/teacher.

-On your teacher dashboard homepage, you can see an ‘at a glance’ update on each student's progress, with a listing of the number of completed and assigned activities, plus the current average score in each subject:
+On your dashboard, you can see an ‘at a glance’ update on each student's progress, with a listing of the number of completed and assigned activities, plus the current average score in each subject:

 Please note: you can click on any of these numbers to hot-link to a more detailed list for this specific student.
 For example, selecting the number '3' under 'Assigned' for Eva, presents a full list of activities currently assigned to her and allows amendments where needed.
 You can also see exact dates for activity completions here, which can be helpful if you are reviewing work which was set for completion independently.

-In this general overview page, you will also see a summary of the student's best performing areas and those requiring further support which you can use to focus your tutoring plan:
+In this general overview page, you will also see a summary of the student's best performing areas and those requiring further development which you can use to focus your support plan: